jenish-jain/blog.jenishjain.in/site/posts/7-export-google-cloud-resources-to-terraform-format/google-cloud-resource-to-terraform.md

 thumb: 'https://res.cloudinary.com/jenishjain/image/upload/v1701601252/portfolio/blog-assets/iac.jpg'
 ---

-Usually while we are still figuring out stuffs , we tend to create our actual step in google cloud using ClickOps and now that is our production environment which we want to move to IAC later.
+Typically, during the initial stages of development, we often establish our operational infrastructure on Google Cloud through ClickOps.
+This setup currently serves as our production environment, but our goal is to transition it to Infrastructure as Code (IAC) in the future.

 ## So how can one migrate from ClickOps to IAC for google cloud